Amy Casey Cooks

 Rack of baby back ribs, barbecue sauce and seasoning.

-• Pork ribs ~ My first choice when baking ribs is to use baby back ribs.
+• Pork ribs ~ My first choice when baking ribs is to use baby back ribs which are also known as pork loin ribs.
 They're small, tender, and lean.
-Spare ribs are also an option.
+Pork spare ribs are also an option.
 They're meatier and more robust in flavor as they contain more fat.
 They take a little longer to bake.

 • Barbecue spice rub ~ Use your favorite bbq spice rub either store bought or homemade.
 I love this all purpose All American Seasoning & Rub.